-Operational Firefighter End-Point Assessment FAQs
+Operational Firefighter end-point assessment FAQs

 Now more than ever, it is becoming increasingly important to give apprentices the opportunity to develop the hands-on skills, knowledge and behaviours they need to deliver in their future career as a confident and competent operational firefighter.

-As a leading End-Point Assessment organisation, at SFJ Awards we understand the importance of ensuring the hard work spent developing an apprentice pays off when it comes to their EPA.
-Read more about what to expect from the Operational Firefighter EPA in our Frequently Asked Questions below.
+As a leading end-point assessment organisation, at SFJ Awards we understand the importance of ensuring the hard work spent developing an apprentice pays off when it comes to their EPA.
+Read more about what to expect from the Operational Firefighter EPA in our frequently asked questions below.

 Hear from the experts